CASE STUDY

 In 2021 we successfully won a competitive tender from the Defence Infrastructure Organisation to manage the real and perceived risk of UXO at Mappleton Beach, Hull.

 The former air weapons range, RAF Cowden, is a coastal area of 275 hectares of land north of Hull.
 The site was used from the 1940s as a combined artillery and field firing range prior to transfer to RAF custody in 1955.
-Thereafter it remained an active range through until 1998, when the site was closed down.
+Thereafter, it remained an active range until 1998, when the site was closed.
+It is thought that over 2.5 million ammunition items were expended on the range during its operation.

 Brimstone’s presence at RAF Cowden